 Appoint a 'site champion' with the authority to make sure everyone sticks to the plan.
-Someone flytips in the UK every 25 seconds.
-Fly-tipping costs the taxpayer £63million each year.
-(Source: Defra)

 Step eight - Measure your waste and update your SWMP

 Once your project is underway you need to update the SWMP regularly when waste leaves your site.